The Human Truth Foundation

 Life Expectancy54.98yrs (2017)2

-South Sudan does relatively well in ensuring human rights and freedom, compared to many other countries.
-S. Sudan does better than average in speed of uptake of HR treaties3 and in freethought4.
-And finally, it does worse than average in commentary in Human Rights Watch reports5, supporting press freedom6 and in LGBT equality7.
+South Sudan is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
+S. Sudan does better than average in freethought3.
+But that's it.
+S. Sudan has problems.
+It does worse than average for commentary in Human Rights Watch reports4, supporting press freedom5 and in combatting modern slavery6.
+And finally, it falls into the worst 20 in terms of its average Freedom in the World rating (one of the worst in Africa) and in LGBT equality in the 2020s7.
 Since 2013 South Sudan´s civil war has seen atrocities and war crimes committed consistently by both sides, in some cases possibly constituting crimes against humanity8.

 1. South Sudan's Human Rights, Equality & Tolerance